Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 Install Composer

 Instead of using the official way to install Composer, we’ll let Homebrew do all the work.
-It’s much quicker!
+It’s quicker.

 brew install composer